cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 essentially naive to zram being any different from a typical block device on a slow disk, and so applies its normal disk-oriented defaults to it.
-As just one example, there is a kernel tunable called `vm.page-cluster` that decides how many pages we want to read ahead when we are faulting in a single swap page.
+As just one example, there is a kernel tunable called `vm.page-cluster` that decides how many pages we want to read ahead when faulting in a single swap page.
+It defaults to 3 -- meaning the kernel reads 2^3 = 8 pages at once -- to amortise disk work that's cheap when sequential.
-It is logarithmic, so for example, if `vm.page-cluster` is 4, we would read in 2^4 pages to try to amortise disk work ahead of time while it's cheap and sequential.
 This is more important on hard drives, but there is still a meaningful performance delta between random and sequential reads even on modern NAND.

-When we started working on using zram on [Quest](https://en.wikipedia.org/wiki/Meta_Quest) (since it runs on Android, which makes use of zram), one problem we ran into was `vm.page-cluster`: it defaults to 3, meaning the kernel reads 2^3 pages at once from swap as a readahead optimisation.
-When reading from disk, that's sensible: pages near each other on disk tend to be needed near each other in time, so it's good to amortise.
-But with zram, this assumption no longer holds at all, and in fact works against you quite considerably.
-With zram, compressed pages have no locality, so you're paying for 8 swap-ins every time you need 1.
-Importantly, this is neither something specific to Quest, nor `vm.page-cluster`, it's more a consequence of the kernel treating zram like any other block device. `vm.page-cluster` is at least tunable, but there are other assumptions baked into the kernel that aren't even exposed as sysctls.
+When we started working on using zram on [Quest](https://en.wikipedia.org/wiki/Meta_Quest) (since it runs on Android, which makes use of zram), this readahead behaviour was one of the first problems we hit.
+With disk, the readahead assumption holds: pages near each other on disk tend to be needed near each other in time, so it's good to amortise.
+With zram, compressed pages have no locality, so the assumption inverts: you're now polluting the swap cache with 7 pages you don't need every time you want 1, working against you quite considerably.

+Importantly, this is neither something specific to Quest, nor `vm.page-cluster` -- it's more a consequence of the kernel treating zram like any other block device. `vm.page-cluster` is at least tunable, but there are other assumptions baked into the kernel that aren't even exposed as sysctls.
 In many cases the kernel will fight against you, and it takes a lot of effort and knowledge to get this right.

 ### zswap's memory management integration